General and Animal Biology (BIO 4040-4042) or equivalent is strongly recommended.

-Format.
-Examinations (and, if given, quizzes) will be in multiple choice/true-false
+Lecture examinations (and, if given, quizzes) will be in

-based on the material presented in lecture; the lecture session
+based on the material presented in lecture; the lecture outlines available

-outlines available by syllabus web page links will serve as a guide for the material covered.
-This statement does
+through the syllabus web page links will serve as a guide for the material covered.

-not preclude the possibility of questions being asked which might serve to
+This statement does not preclude the possibility of questions being asked which might

-test the studentís ability to visualize, analyze, or interpret other data
+serve to test the student’s ability to visualize, analyze, or interpret other data

 germane to the field of inquiry.
 In addition, questions will not just test